 - 3.1 The external identification plate issued by the Council shall be securely fixed to the rear of the vehicle to the satisfaction of the Council (the licence plate shall not be tied to the rear of the vehicle).
-The plate shall be permanently fixed to the external offside rear lower part of the vehicle in such a position as to be clearly visible from the rear of the vehicle, or adjacent to the vehicle's rear registration plate, where a bracket behind the registration number plate is used. - 3.2 The external identification plate shall be maintained in a clean condition and shall not be wilfully or negligently concealed from public view. - 3.3 The external and internal identification plates are the property of the Council and must be returned to the Council Offices on expiry of the licence, or if the vehicle is sold out of the trade, or for any other reason that prevents the vehicle from being used as a Hackney Carriage. - 3.4 If the external identification plate is STOLEN or LOST the fact must be reported to the Humberside Police and the Licensing Division of North Lincolnshire Council as soon as the loss is discovered or shortly thereafter. - 3.5 If either the internal identification plate is STOLEN or LOST the fact must be reported to the Licensing Division of North Lincolnshire Council as soon as the loss is discovered or shortly thereafter.
+The plate shall be permanently fixed to the external offside rear lower part of the vehicle in such a position as to be clearly visible from the rear of the vehicle, or adjacent to the vehicle's rear registration plate, where a bracket behind the registration number plate is used. - 3.2 The external identification plate shall be maintained in a clean condition and shall not be wilfully or negligently concealed from public view. - 3.3 The external and internal identification plates are the property of the Council and must be returned to the Council Offices on expiry of the licence, or if the vehicle is sold out of the trade, or for any other reason that prevents the vehicle from being used as a Hackney Carriage. - 3.4 If the external and or the internal identification plate is STOLEN or LOST the fact must be reported to Humberside Police and the Council's

+Licensing Team as soon as the loss is discovered.